 up with the latest case information and other parole news by liking us

-not have another hearing until August 2015.
-Thank you to everyone
+Eckels will not have another hearing until June 2018.
+Thank you

 15 Years - Life